Steps for setting up your business

 Step 4: Registering your business name

-Once you have found an available business name, register the name with ASIC to secure it.
+Once you have found an available business name, register the name with the Business Registration Service to secure it.

-- To do this: Go to the ASIC Connect website.
+- To do this: Go to the Business Registration Service.

-- Sign up to create an account with ASIC prior to beginning your application.
+- Sign up to create an account prior to beginning your application.
 Once you have your account you can begin the application.

 - Complete the application.
 This should take you around 15-20 minutes to complete and at the end of the application you will receive confirmation that your chosen name has been registered.